jaslatendresse/msr-challenge-2021/docs/notes/meeting_minutes.md

 - ~~Send 10 additional projects to Diego for commit guru.~~
 - Validate fail 5 builds and the error builds.
 - Remove pie chart and put table instead for proportion of bugs caught by CI.
--Be more specific about "caught by CI".
+- Be more specific about "caught by CI".
 - With the lifespan, shows that CI did not catch it at all.
 - Add number of instances in lifespan table.
 - Abstract: rephrase "program repair" --> software maintenance or bug fixing.